minghao-sun-sc/privacy-preserving-biomedical-qa/README.md

 ### Data Preparation

-The experiments use the "chat_1k" dataset which contains biomedical questions, corresponding ground truth answers, and context documents.
+The experiments use the HealthcareMagic-101 dataset of 200k doctor-patient medical dialogues (chatdoctor 1k tentatively) which contains biomedical questions, corresponding ground truth answers, and context documents.

 ## Output Directories

 All outputs are saved to the following location:

 ```
-/home/wengxi/data/cs6207/privacy-preserving-biomedical-qa/outputs/
+privacy-preserving-biomedical-qa/outputs/
 ```

 Each model's results are stored in its own subdirectory: